Liberty Broadcasting System: Major League Baseball

-It carried various types of programs (for instance, late night band remotes were another feature carried by Liberty) but McLendon, known as the "Old Scotchman", and his daily ball game recreations off the Western Union ticker provided the big money maker.
+Liberty carried various types of programs, such as music (late night music, band remotes, and other music programming produced to fill its the network's schedule), news commentary (featuring established news analysts, like William L. Shirer, Raymond Gram Swing, and Joseph C. Harsch, who had left the major networks), and entertainment and drama (offered were game shows, mysteries, advice programs, and children's story hours).
+But McLendon, known as the "Old Scotchman", and his daily ball-game recreations off the Western Union ticker provided the big money maker.
 The recreations used himself and future sportscasting stars such as Lindsey Nelson and Jerry Doggett.

 It was a live, not recreated, game that provided McLendon and Liberty with their greatest career moment.
 The Scotchman himself was behind the Liberty mic at the Polo Grounds in New York on October 3, 1951, for the finale of the three-game National League play-off series between the New York Giants and Brooklyn Dodgers.

 Radio was still the more popular nationwide medium then.
 With Russ Hodges' famous radio call limited to the Giants' network, McLendon's call is how most Americans heard the NL clincher, including Giant Bobby Thomson's ninth-inning three-run homer into the left-field stands to win it for New York.
 Excerpts of the McLendon broadcast were highlighted in the 2001 HBO documentary Shot Heard 'Round the World.